mbernste/machine-learning/README.md

 machine-learning
 ================

 A Java library of machine learning algorithms.
+These are my own implementations that I am working on for both practice and research purposes.

 Decision Trees: